nephyst/BitD/BitD/Nightshades/Sessions/7 - Raiding the Circle of Flame.md

 [[Flashback]] to [[Nyx Smoak]] and [[Sid Sage]] visit [[Ojak]] to try and procure a mechanism to let the crew communicate while not being in the same space.
 Ojak offers a discount of just 2 coins for a higher quality device.
 The crew gains access to sending stones.
 The sending stone allows the user to communicate a whispered message to every crew members by taking 1 stress and 1 loadout.

-At the same moment that Mr. Brikk grabs the door handle, [[Nyx Smoak]] broadcasts a message to the crew saying "What the hell is going on?". [[Mr. Brikk]] pulls out his stone and responds asking for Nyx to join them.
+At the same moment that Mr. Brikk grabs the door handle, [[Nyx Smoak]] broadcasts a message to the crew saying "What the hell is going on?". [[Chantry Brikk]] pulls out his stone and responds asking for Nyx to join them.

 [[Nyx Smoak]] shows up a couple minutes later, and quickly attunes to the trap wedged in the door frame.
 Nyx realizes the trap has already been set off, and in a panic asks how long ago it was sprung.
 In response Mr. Brikk kicks the door down, and shrugs.
 Nyx, also in a panic, compels a ghost - but only manages to summon a very small spirit. [[Nyx Smoak]] asks the spirit to try and scare anyone else to shows up away.